Outreach to non-OECD countries

 - integration into OECD statistical reporting and information systems;

 The actual mix and the sequencing of the elements is determined by mutual interest.

+While OECD outreach programs are distinct from accession to the OECD, they have the potential in the longer term to lead to membership in the Organization.
 The OECD also works closely with over 70 other non-member economies in areas from exchange of tax information to educational assessments.
 OECD free-market principles and internationally recognized benchmarking and peer review support good economic governance in these countries helping to increase prosperity, investment and trade in goods and services – all of which benefit the United States.